How to Export Contacts from Mac OS X

 The great thing about a vCard file is that it’s nearly universally compatible, you can easily import the file into any other Mac Contacts app simply by double-clicking it, and if you email that vcf file to any other iPhone, iPad, or iPod touch, to import the contacts to that device too, without ever having to use iTunes or the same iCloud for that device.
 That situation works basically the same for emailing the vcf to a Windows or Android phone too, which will also recognize the contact data and offer an option to import it to those devices.

-The approach outlined above obviously covers modern versions of Mac OS X with the “Contacts” app, including El Capitan, Yosemite, Mavericks, and Mountain Lion, but if your version of OS X is older, you’ll find a similar method from Address Book app, except that the prior versions of OS X will be limited to saving an .abbu file without offering the preferred .vcf vCard format.
-That basically means you’d either need to convert the abbu file to a csv or vcf to import it into alternate OS’s, otherwise you could import that saved abbu file into a modern version of OS X Contacts app, then re-export it again with the above directions to a vCard file.
+The approach outlined above obviously covers modern versions of Mac OS X with the “Contacts” app, including Mojave, Catalina, Big Sur, El Capitan, Yosemite, Mavericks, and Mountain Lion, but if your version of Mac OS X is older, you’ll find a similar method from Address Book app, except that the prior versions of Mac OS X will be limited to saving an .abbu file without offering the preferred .vcf vCard format.
+That basically means you’d either need to convert the abbu file to a csv or vcf to import it into alternate OS’s, otherwise you could import that saved abbu file into a modern version of Mac Contacts app, then re-export it again with the above directions to a vCard file.